Bank of Saint Lucia

 Bank of Saint Lucia is a subsidiary of Eastern Caribbean Financial Holding Company.
 It was formed in July 2001 as a result of the merger between National Commercial Bank and the Saint Lucia Development Bank.

 Bank of Saint Lucia is the largest bank in Saint Lucia with the most expansive ATM network on the island.
 It has branches in Gros Islet, Vieux Fort, Soufrière, and Castries (Bridge Street and the Waterfront Areas) as well as a Bureau de Change at Hewanorra International Airport.

-The current Managing Director is Rolf K. Phillips.
+The current Managing Director is Rolf K. Phillips since November 01, 2020.